 Solutions Beyond Credit Card Debt Settlements

 Essentially, a balance transfer is paying one credit card off with another.
-Most credit cards won’t let you use another card to make your monthly payments, especially if it’s from the same bank.
+Most credit cards won’t let you use another card to make your payments, especially if it’s from the same lender.
 If your credit is in good shape, you can apply for a balance transfer credit card to pay down debt without high interest charges.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.